himichaelhe/michaelhe.github.io/index.md

 My favorite things includes classical music, kpop (BTS, TXT, IU, and Epik High), jazz (esp.
 1950s), manga, dogs, and tennis.
 I spend a lot of free time learning and thinking about business, history, economics, technology, pop culture, investing, and all things China.
 Of course, I spend time to read about faith every morning (5 psalms a day keeps the evil away).

+I went from a history major to studying mathematics and never looked back.
+I will write about that before graduation.
+Even though I study STEM now, I am still very much in love with humanities.
+For example, I am taking Classical Greek, Italian, and piano this semester in addition to my math seminars.

 Email my [personal email](mailto:michaelhe@hey.com) or [school email](mailto:young.he@pomona.edu) here.
 My Twitter handle is @himichaelhe.
 My GitHub is @himichaelhe.

 ### Seeking